-Essay tests can be a great way for a student to earn grade points because they present an opportunity for him/her to tell everything they know about a subject and to earn points while doing so.
+Essay tests can be a great way for a student to earn grade points because essays present an opportunity for him/her to tell everything they know about a subject and to earn points while doing so.
 If a student knows a lot about the subject, the essay is a place to shine!

 • Essay questions involve major themes and how the facts relate to them.
 Therefore, it is essential to understand main ideas and supporting details.

 • One excellent tool in preparing for an essay test is to use a previously written outline, mind map, or combo notes and recall questions of the main ideas and supporting details from texts and class discussions.
 Recall questions may even be the test questions.

 • Essay tests require an answer of at least one paragraph in length.
 A student will usually be required to focus upon the main points and general concepts more than on details.
 However, details must be included in the essay to back up, illustrate, or prove the main points.

 o Decide how much time you will spend on each essay.

 o Begin with the essay easiest for you.
 It will allow you to relax, gain confidence and recall facts.

 o Jot pertinent ideas in the margins that you want to use in your essay.
 Number ideas in the order you plan to use them.

 o Begin each answer by restating the question as your lead sentence.